 - Current Year: Redshirt Sophomore

-If there’s a word that can tie together Stroud’s entire career to this point, it’s “progression.”
+If there’s a word that can tie together Stroud’s entire career across his time with the Ohio State Buckeyes, it’s “progression.”

 The stats are a strong indicator of Stroud’s growth.
 After completing just 62.3% of his passes through his first three games in 2021, Stroud closed out the year on a tear, completing 74.7% of his remaining throws, and landing with 4,435 yards, 44 touchdowns, and just six interceptions.

 MORE: PFN’s FREE Mock Draft Simulator With Trades

 2022 brought similar production and success for Stroud.
 His Buckeyes finished the regular season 11-1, with their lone loss coming to the Michigan Wolverines, and they reached the College Football Playoff.
 Stroud himself was the primary engine for Ohio State’s prosperity, completing 258 of 389 passes (66.3%), 41 touchdowns, and six interceptions.